yuanqing/create-figma-plugin/docs/1-quick-start.md

 }
 ```

-Build the plugin:
+Then, build the plugin:

 ```
 $ npm run build
 ```

-This will generate a `manifest.json` file and a `build/` directory containing the plugin bundle.
+This will generate a `manifest.json` file for your plugin, and a `build/` directory containing your JavaScript bundle.

-## Adding a UI
+## Add a user interface

+Every command defined in `package.json` can have a corresponding UI implementation.

-Update `command.js` as follows:
+Update `command.js` to include a call to `showUi`:

 ```js
 // command.js